 - Place the end-device (PD) where you want, connect a network cable to its network port.
 If it has more than one network ports, use the port labeled PoE or PoE in.

-- Plug the other end of the cable to the PoE sender (PSE), which is a PoE switch or an injector.
-If you use an injector, make sure you use the PoE port, then connect its other port to your switch or router, using another network cable.
+- Plug the other end of the cable to the PoE sender (PSE) — be it a PoE switch or an injector.
+If you use an injector, make sure you use the PoE port, then connect its other network port to your switch or router, using another network cable.
+(Note: You can use PoE via a patch panel or a long cable that consists of two short ones linked together via a network coupler.)

 - Connect the PoE sender to the power and the existing network.

 And that’s it.
 Now the Power over Ethernet end-device is part of your network.
 From the networking point of view, PoE and non-PoE devices are the same.
-That’s because the way they get power doesn’t affect how they function.
+The way they get power doesn’t affect how they function or their performance.